 As a non-SNI firm, ShareIn has to comply with the provisions contained within MIFIDPRU 4.3.2R by holding the highest of: 1) Its permanent minimum capital requirement (per MIFIDPRU 4.4); 2) Its FOR (per MIFIDPRU 4.5); or 3) Its K-factor Requirement (per MIFIDPRU 4.6).

 The relevant K-factors are K-CMH from its activities relating to client money and K-COH from client orders handled.
-Every other significant activity and potential risks to clients and markets have been assessed under K-Other.
-Since the basic Pillar 1 assessment of the K-Factor requirement has been deemed to be insufficient to account for harms that emanate from the firm’s severe but plausible scenarios, the firm has to compute an add-on requirement.
+Since the basic Pillar 1 assessment of the K-Factor requirement has been deemed to be insufficient to account for harms that emanate from the firm’s severe but plausible scenarios, the firm has had to compute an add-on requirement, which is used in determining the Own Funds Threshold Requirement necessary to meet the Overall Financial Adequacy Rule (MIFIDPRU 7.6.4).

-In addition to the own funds requirement ShareIn is subject to MIFIDPRU TP 10 in relation to an Internal Capital Guidance (ICG) and Capital Planning Buffer (CPB) issued by the FCA prior to 1st January 2022.
-The table represents the final overall capital requirement for each K-factor along with the Total Own Funds Requirement under the transitional ICG and CPB.
+In addition to the own funds requirement ShareIn is subject to an Internal Capital Guidance (ICG) and Capital Planning Buffer (CPB) issued by the FCA.
+The table represents the final overall capital requirement for each K-factor along with the Own Funds Threshold Requirement under the ICG and CPB.

 Under the IFPR, ShareIn is required to conduct an ICARA, which serves as the means of assessing the key risks to which ShareIn is exposed.